MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 <p>Data type is bool.
 Supported operations are Add, Get, Replace, and Delete. </p>

 <a href="" id="saidletime"></a>**MdmStore/Global/SaIdleTime**
 <p>This value configures the security association idle time, in seconds.
-Security associations are deleted after network traffic is not seen for this specified period of time.
+Security associations are deleted after network traffic isn't seen for this specified period of time.
 The value is integer and MUST be in the range of 300 to 3,600 inclusive.
-The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it is configured; otherwise, use the local store value.</p>
+The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it's configured; otherwise, use the local store value.</p>
 <p>Default value is 300.</p>
 <p>Value type is integer.
 Supported operations are Add, Get, Replace, and Delete.</p>

 <a href="" id="presharedkeyencoding"></a>**MdmStore/Global/PresharedKeyEncoding**
 <p>Specifies the preshared key encoding that is used.
 The value is integer and MUST be a valid value from the <a href="/openspecs/windows_protocols/ms-fasp/b9d24a5e-7755-4c60-adeb-e0c7a718f909" data-raw-source="[PRESHARED_KEY_ENCODING_VALUES enumeration](/openspecs/windows_protocols/ms-fasp/b9d24a5e-7755-4c60-adeb-e0c7a718f909)">PRESHARED_KEY_ENCODING_VALUES enumeration</a>.
-The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it is configured; otherwise, use the local store value.</p>
+The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it's configured; otherwise, use the local store value.</p>
 <p>Default value is 1.</p>
 <p>Value type is integer.
 Supported operations are Add, Get, Replace, and Delete.</p>

 <a href="" id="ipsecexempt"></a>**MdmStore/Global/IPsecExempt**
 <p>This value configures IPsec exceptions.
 The value is integer and MUST be a combination of the valid flags that are defined in <a href="/openspecs/windows_protocols/ms-fasp/7daabd9f-74c3-4295-add6-e2402b01b191" data-raw-source="[IPSEC_EXEMPT_VALUES](/openspecs/windows_protocols/ms-fasp/7daabd9f-74c3-4295-add6-e2402b01b191)">IPSEC_EXEMPT_VALUES</a>; therefore, the maximum value MUST always be IPSEC_EXEMPT_MAX-1 for servers supporting a schema version of 0x0201 and IPSEC_EXEMPT_MAX_V2_0-1 for servers supporting a schema version of 0x0200.
 If the maximum value is exceeded when the method RRPC_FWSetGlobalConfig (Opnum 4) is called, the method returns ERROR_INVALID_PARAMETER.
 This error code is returned if no other preceding error is discovered.
-The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it is configured; otherwise, use the local store value.</p>
+The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it's configured; otherwise, use the local store value.</p>
 <p>Default value is 0.</p>
 <p>Value type is integer.
 Supported operations are Add, Get, Replace, and Delete.</p>

 <a href="" id="crlcheck"></a>**MdmStore/Global/CRLcheck**
 <p>This value specifies how certificate revocation list (CRL) verification is enforced.
 The value is integer and MUST be 0, 1, or 2.
-The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it is configured; otherwise, use the local store value.
+The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it's configured; otherwise, use the local store value.
 Valid valued:</p>
 <ul>
 <li>0 disables CRL checking</li>
 <li>1 specifies that CRL checking is attempted and that certificate validation fails only if the certificate is revoked.
-Other failures that are encountered during CRL checking (such as the revocation URL being unreachable) do not cause certificate validation to fail.</li>
+Other failures that are encountered during CRL checking (such as the revocation URL being unreachable) don't cause certificate validation to fail.</li>
 <li>2 means that checking is required and that certificate validation fails if any error is encountered during CRL processing</li>
 </ul>
 <p>Default value is 0.</p>
 <p>Value type is integer.
 Supported operations are Add, Get, Replace, and Delete.</p>

 <a href="" id="policyversion"></a>**MdmStore/Global/PolicyVersion**
 <p>This value contains the policy version of the policy store being managed.
-This value is not merged and therefore, has no merge law.</p>
+This value isn't merged and therefore, has no merge law.</p>
 <p>Value type is string.
 Supported operation is Get.</p>

 <a href="" id="binaryversionsupported"></a>**MdmStore/Global/BinaryVersionSupported**
 <p>This value contains the binary version of the structures and data types that are supported by the server.
-This value is not merged.
+This value isn't merged.
 In addition, this value is always a fixed value for a specific firewall and advanced security component&#39;s software build.
 This value identifies a policy configuration option that is supported only on servers that have a schema version of 0x0201.</p>
 <p>Value type is string.
 Supported operation is Get.</p>

 <a href="" id="opportunisticallymatchauthsetperkm"></a>**MdmStore/Global/OpportunisticallyMatchAuthSetPerKM**
 <p>This value is bool used as an on/off switch.
-When this option is false (off), keying modules MUST ignore the entire authentication set if they do not support all of the authentication suites specified in the set.
+When this option is false (off), keying modules MUST ignore the entire authentication set if they don't support all of the authentication suites specified in the set.
 When this option is true (on), keying modules MUST ignore only the authentication suites that they don’t support.
 For schema versions 0x0200, 0x0201, and 0x020A, this value is invalid and MUST NOT be used.</p>
 <p>Boolean value.
 Supported operations are Add, Get, Replace, and Delete.</p>

 <a href="" id="enablepacketqueue"></a>**MdmStore/Global/EnablePacketQueue**